tutipay/java-sdk/README.md

             }
         }
 ```
-- add to your app's gradle file the implementation, which is `implementation 'noebs:lib:22.10.27'`
+- add to your app's gradle file the implementation, which is `implementation 'noebs:lib:-latest-version'`